NIHR-funded PhD studentships in applied health protection research at LSHTM in collaboration with Public Health England

 How to apply

-Candidates are encouraged to contact the lead supervisor of the project(s) they are interested in before applying.
+Candidates are encouraged to contact the lead supervisor before applying.

-Applicants should then select one project from the potential project list and provide the following supporting documents:
+Applicants should then apply by providing the following supporting documents:

-- A two page curriculum vitae, including details of their academic achievements to date and the names of two referees (at least one of whom should be able to comment on your academic ability)
+- A 2-page curriculum vitae, including details of their academic achievements to date and the names of 2 referees (at least one of whom should be able to comment on your academic ability)

 - A research proposal of up to 1,000 words*